jdoleary/Spellmasons/docs/TasksCurrent.md

 - left off at "(sorry for my bad english i'm french) if you skip your turn before placing your character it will do the mob turn and after some skip you will die.")
+- Add Amsterdam server after you fix multiplayer
+- Deleted saves get restored (maybe because of duplicate names?)
+- Experienced the following bugs in multiplayer both local and on the community
+  server: Enemies would sometimes revive if killed, seems to do it consistent if hit with the bleed attack, if you somehow disconnect there is no way to reconnect and the runs has been lost.
+At last this isn’t a bug, but at the current state focusing hp is too powerful and will make you able to one turn every level (targets spell + manasteal)
+- hotbar rebinding doesn't reflect in the UI

 - ## i18n / copy:
   - "suffocated!"